omnilib/vscode-ufmt/README.md

 Note:

-- This extension requires Python version 3.8 or newer.
+- This extension requires Python version 3.9 or newer.
-- The extension comes bundled with µfmt `2.3`.
+- The extension comes bundled with the latest version of µfmt `2.x`, as well as black, µsort, and ruff-api.
-  Older versions of µfmt may work, but are not supported.

 ## Usage